crocs-muni/tpmscan-artifact/analysis/perf/README.md

 ## Database setup

-An database is required in order to compute scatter and box plots.
+A database is required in order to compute scatter and box plots.
 PostgreSQL is recommended, **other database engines were not tested**.
+The database is populated the first time `tpm-graphs` is executed with `--db` option and a valid database connection.
+Running the command with no other arguments should be sufficient.

 SQLAlchemy creates the basic database layout.
 In addition, the following optimisations (especially for huge datasets) are recommended:

-* Table partitions for `data`.
+* Partition `data` table for devices.
 Use `scripts/partition.pl` script each time a new host is added to the `device` table.

 * Create B-tree indices for every column in `data`.

 * There is a materialised view utilised by some parts of the script.
   SQLAlchemy can use these views, but it is difficult to create them out of the box.
-Therefore, run this when creating the database:
+Therefore, run this after creating the database (see `sql/view-setup.sql`):

       create materialized view view_algorithms as
       select distinct measurement_id, algorithm_id from data